HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/quality_checks.rst

 equals 180-θv for Lu (within 1° accuracy).

 The processor also checks for the temporal variability within each series.
-Scans for Ed, Lu and Ld at 550 nm, should not vary bymore than a certain threshold with their neighbouring scans (default threshold is 25%).
+Scans for Ed, Lu and Ld at 550 nm, should not vary by more than a certain threshold with their neighbouring scans (default threshold is 25%).
 Note, those flags are not expected to be raised as scans with high temporal variability should have been removed by previous flags,